TnuaAction

 “Special” does not necessarily mean that special - even jumping or crouching are considered TnuaActions.
 Unlike basis - which is something constant - an action is usually something more momentarily that has a flow.

 The type that implements this trait is called the action input, and is expected to be overwritten each frame by the controller system of the game code - although unlike basis the input will probably be the exact same.
-Configuration is considered as part of the input.
-If the action needs to persist data between frames it must keep it in its state.
+Configuration is stored in an asset, as part of a struct implementing TnuaSchemeConfig which holds the configuration for the basis and all the actions.
+If the action needs to persist data between frames it must keep it in its memory.

 Required Associated Types§